haampie/FastPrimeSieve.jl/readme.md

 50847536
 ```

-Note that it count all primes in the range 1 ...
+Note that it counts all primes in the range 1 ...
 30⌈n/30⌉ - 1 at the moment, not exactly
 up to an including `n`.

 Next steps: